SSonikaa/Mini-Game/README.md

-# 🎮 LET'S PLAY - Mini JavaScript Games
+# 🎮 Let's play mini javascript games

 A fun and interactive web project featuring mini-games like: